 They have a crunchy texture and butter-like flavor, which will make you want to have it with every dish.
 The contoured structure in the nut gives it a unique, playful feel to your children.

-You can use pecans as topping for your cakes as it goes well with almost all the flavors.
+You can use cinnamon glazed pecans as a snack, and pecans as topping for your cakes as it goes well with almost all the flavors.
 They are crushed and added to your ice creams and pancakes and can be used to make a coffee cake.

 Good for Heart